joshlevylabs/APxDataExtractor/README.md

-AP Sequence Runner - README.txt
+AP Sequence Data Extractor - README.txt
 ======================================================================

 ABOUT THE PROGRAM: